 Corporate L&D (Learning & Development) and Training

 Speed to the competency of new hires is one of the most critical goals of L&D teams irrespective of the industry they work in.
-Specifically, in industries where fresh graduates are a predominant mix of new hires, onboarding training frameworks deploy various training strategies and is usually a long-drawn process.
+Specifically, in industries where fresh graduates represent the majority of new hires, onboarding training frameworks deploy various training strategies and are usually a long process.
 Onboarding training is therefore an effective tool in helping employees start successfully contributing to an organization’s business goals within the shortest possible timeframe.

 Microlearning strategies largely help in effective onboarding, due to the flexibility it offers to use varied learning formats and ease of delivery.
-The modularity of this specific learning strategy also offers a learning architect the flexibility to create impactful learning pathways, for learners to achieve learning goals with ease, by mixing and matching training content.
+The modularity of this specific learning strategy also offers the flexibility to create impactful learning pathways for learners to achieve their goals, by mixing and matching training content.

 Orientation and Compliance Training

-Given the extent of changes in workplace practices, the pandemic has brought with it, Health and safety training, updated quality control processes, ethics, and IPR compliances can all be constantly fed to the employees’ mandatory training requirements.
+Given the extent of changes in workplace practices, resulting from the pandemic, health and safety training, updated quality control processes, ethics, and IPR compliances can all be added to the employees’ mandatory training requirements.

-One can also deliver targeted content to employees in distinct roles.
+Targeted content can also be delivered to employees in distinct roles.
 A customer-facing employee should follow different rules from those on a warehouse floor or in an office.
 According to Linkedin’s 2020 workplace learning report, learning and development professionals are increasingly positioned as strategic business partners, serving as the key to growth and innovation.
-In the post COVID world, talent developers are focused on finding innovative ways to drive employee engagement, and microlearning is sure to play a vital part in this transformation.
+In the post-COVID world, talent developers are focused on finding innovative ways to drive employee engagement, and microlearning is sure to play a vital part in this transformation.

-Microlearning has rapidly proliferated in the education sector during the new normal, as schools and universities are shut down, leaving no choice but to adopt online learning platforms.
+Microlearning has rapidly increased in the education sector, as schools and universities are shut down, leaving no choice but to adopt online learning platforms.
 Creating engaging content that is easy to understand and remember, and easily accessible, are some of the basic expectations of the learning community today.

-Remote learning is no longer a rarity in the post COVID world, as students and professionals are embracing newer learning methods, accessing knowledge repositories and organized chunks of training materials to boost their skillset.
+Remote learning is no longer a rarity in the post-COVID world as students and professionals are embracing newer learning methods, and accessing knowledge repositories to boost their skillset.

 While comprehensive learning is a major selling point for microlearning strategy, it doesn’t close the doors for extensive and in-depth learning on the subject.
-Brevity serves as the key in microlearning as we are looking at transforming long-format training content into sizeable chunks of learning nuggets that are easy to understand, and focused on upskilling the learner just in time for the needs.
-Spaced repetition of these learning modules, through options like playlists or channels in the learning platform, helps build knowledge retention.
+Brevity serves as the key in microlearning as we are looking at transforming long-format training content into sizeable of learning pieces that are easy to understand, and focused on upskilling.
+Offering learning modules in different formats like playlists or channels in the learning platform, helps build knowledge retention.

 Why Adopt Microlearning Strategies Now

-As is the nature of this specific learning strategy, a concept is broken into multiple learning nuggets and flexible enough to use multiple delivery formats – simple interactive infographics to short videos and animations, media-rich PDFs, etc. – there are myriad possibilities that can be achieved in a brief time and is also cheaper to produce.
-Also, a specific part of learning material can be easily updated as each is a self-contained learning object, therefore reducing the overall cost associated with developing and updating learning content.
+As is the nature of this specific learning strategy, a concept is broken into multiple learning pieces and presented through multiple delivery formats.
+This way, a myriad of possibilities can be archived in a short amount of time and in a cost-effective way.
+Also, a specific part of the learning material can be easily updated as each is a self-contained learning object, therefore reducing the overall cost associated with developing and updating learning content.

-Microlearning strategies inherently take care of varied learning styles, by its use of different media types, therefore increasing the success rates.
-When in-person training/learning sessions are riskier to conduct, and almost a year that is passing by since the pandemic-forced disruption to businesses, adopting microlearning strategies and applying them creatively can be a useful long-term strategy that Learning Architects and L&D managers can adopt at scale.
+Microlearning strategies inherently cater to varied learning styles by using different media types, which can increase success rates.
+When in-person training and learning sessions are riskier to conduct, adopting microlearning strategies and applying them creatively can be a useful long-term strategy that Learning Architects and L&D managers can adopt at scale.